 Marimo Notebook Mar 2025

-This notebook is viewable on a mobile device but may be difficult to appreciate, especially the charts.
-I recommend viewing on a larger screen, iPad or bigger.
+I strongly doubt this notebook will be viewable on a mobile device, especially the charts.
+I recommend viewing on a larger screen, a newer model iPad, laptop, or desktop.
+In my opinion, it won’t work on Safari.

 There are two frames below.
 These were both created with marimo.io.